GfSE/SAF-Specification/viewpoints/Logical-Function-Assignment-Viewpoint.md

 ## Concern
 * Which functions/functional requirements are assigned to a logical item?
 ## Presentation
-A  Logical Function Allocation Matrix featuring
+A  Logical Function Assignment Matrix featuring
 * the call behavior action representing usage of Function(s)
 * the part property(s) representing usage of Logical SOI Element(s)
+* the allocation relationship between abovementioned elements

 ## Profile Model Reference
 * Allocate [SysML Profile]